Gear We Use

 Photography Gear

 We travel extremely light and rely solely on an iPhone for trail images.
 Although modern dedicated cameras can provide better-quality images, they're bulky and often overkill for web-based productions like ours.
 Additionally, changing lenses on a trail can be a real chore.
-We've been using the iPhone 14 Pro as our only camera since its release, and more recent iPhone iterations are yet to demonstrate substantial camera improvements.
+We're currently using the iPhone 16 Pro as our only camera, though Apple have barely made any improvements to it since the iPhone 14 Pro.

 Tangents